 (Mac Donnell Family Crest) JOHN MAC DONNELL AND THE FIRST ANAESTHETIC IN IRELAND.
 The news that William Morton had successfully demonstrated the use of Ether as an anaesthetic in Boston on 16th October 1846 was not long in getting to Europe.
 Just over 2 months later Sir Robert Liston carried out an amputation under Ether at University College Hospital London on Monday the 21st December 1846.
 The January edition (1847) of the journal, the “British and Foreign Medical Review “(1) carried an account of the Morton anaesthetic at the Massachusetts General

-The College of Anaesthetists of Ireland exists to promote high quality practice in the fields of Anaesthesia, Intensive Care and Pain Medicine through its training, examinations and educational programmes.
-As a recognised Training Body, the College is responsible for setting training standards and for the organisation, supervision and counselling of doctors in training in Ireland.
-The College fosters continuing medical education through its workshops, Masters Degree programme, training courses and a range of educational activities.
+Job Description Training Manager The College of Anaesthesiologists of Ireland exists to promote best practice in the fields of Anaesthesia, Intensive Care and Pain Medicine through training, examinations and educational programmes.
+As a recognised and approved Training Body by the Irish Medical Council, the College is responsible for setting training standards and for the organisation, supervision and counselling of doctors in training in Ireland.
+The College wishes to appoint a Training Manager, reporting to the Training Officer to manage the day to day activities of the Training

 Links Irish Medical Council National Clinical Programme of Anaesthesia Critical Care Programme Western Anaesthesia Society The Association of Anaesthetists of Great Britain & Ireland Royal College of Surgeons in Ireland Royal College of Physicians of Ireland The Royal College of Anaesthesiologists National Office of Clinic Audit Health Service Executive Health Information and Quality Authority Department of Health General Medical Council Australian and New Zealand College of Anaesthesiologists Royal College of Physicians and